-The evaluation started on 2017-10 and concluded upon completion of the Evaluation Technical Report dated 2018-05.
+The evaluation started in 2024-06 and concluded upon completion of the Evaluation Technical Report dated 2025-03.
 The Evaluation Facility received a full set of evaluation deliverables necessary for evaluation provided by the developer, and examined the evidence in relation to a series of evaluation conducted.

-Additionally, the evaluator directly visited the development site on 2018-02, and examined procedural status conducted in relation to each work unit for configuration management and delivery, by investigating records and interviewing staff.
-Furthermore, the evaluator conducted the sampling check of the developer testing and the evaluator testing by using the developer testing environment at the developer site on 2018-02 and 2018-03.
+Additionally, the evaluator examined the implementation of the requirements for each work unit of configuration management and delivery by visiting the development site in 2025-02.
+Furthermore, the evaluator conducted the sampling check of the developer testing and the evaluator testing by using the developer testing environment at the developer site in 2025-02.